View Contact Info

 All Cardboard Must Be Recycled

 State regulations require cardboard recycling (including all types of cardboard, thin as well as corrugated).
 All boxes must be flattened and bundled 3’ by 3’.
 If cardboard is not recycled and included in your household trash the City is no longer permitted to pick it up from the curbside.
 Mandatory cardboard recycling is strictly enforced.

-Uncut cardboard may be dropped off at the Transfer Station or at North Shore Recycled Fibers during regular business hours.
+Uncut cardboard may be dropped off at North Shore Recycled Fibers during regular business hours.